mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

                 Frames='QLab,QLab,QLab',
                 SplitInto='2', SplitThreshold='50')

-- Check that the non-orthogonal view is disabled for non-Q axes such as energy
+D. Check that the non-orthogonal view is disabled for non-Q axes such as energy

 .. code-block:: python

     ws_4D = CreateMDWorkspace(Dimensions=4, Extents=[-1, 1, -1, 1, -1, 1, -1, 1], Names="E,H,K,L",
                                   Frames='General Frame,HKL,HKL,HKL', Units='meV,r.l.u.,r.l.u.,r.l.u.')
     expt_info_4D = CreateSampleWorkspace()
     ws_4D.addExperimentInfo(expt_info_4D)
     SetUB(ws_4D, 1, 1, 2, 90, 90, 120)

-Check that when the Energy axis is viewed the non-orthogonal view is disabled.
+- When the Energy axis is viewed (as X or Y) the non-orthogonal view is disabled.
 The button should be re-enabled when you view two Q-axes e.g. H and K.

 5. Cursor Tracking